blueridgeboost/blueridgeboost.github.io/src/content/camps/index.md

             <div class="vstack gap-3 px-2 pb-2 text-center">
                 <div class="px-2 darknote">
                     We offer instructional programs in robotics, coding, and math during days off from school, Spring and Summer breaks. <br>
                     Ages: six to twelve.
-Children can attend a maximum of 25 days in a three month period.
+Children can attend a maximum of 25 days in a three month period.<br>
+                    Registration will open on February 26.
                 </div>
             </div>
         </div>